andy9876/MachineLearningReactiveBPM/README.md

 This contains the source code for the bpm suite fraud example

 # RunModelMS
 This is a java based microservice that invokes a H2o model.
 The H2o model takes the follow parameters:  time, 28 various numerical inputs, and transaction amount.
 It will return a p.label value for 1 if fraudulent or 0 for not fraudulent.
+Class probabilities value indicates the probability of the p.label accuracy.
 Below are some sample events that can be placed on the card.transaction topic for it to trigger from a unit testing perspective:

 * Fraudulent transaction